GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

 ------------------------------------

 Scikit-learn is one of the most used data-science tools.
-However, talking to senior decision-makers, their perception sometimes differs.
+However, talking to senior decision makers, their perception sometimes differs.
 Indeed, we are competing for visibility with many powerful actors.

 We must communicate beyond the open-source world to develop